 Consider the background

-Having flash as the only light source can be especially useful when shooting handheld.
+Having a flash as the only light source can be especially useful when shooting handheld.
 The short duration of the flash freezes subject movement, allowing a smaller aperture to be used with the optimum ISO setting for image quality.
 The downside is that the flash will correctly expose the subject, but the background will be underexposed and may look dark and artificial.

 Avoid this by keeping the background very close to the subject.
 I usually set a shutter speed of 1/160sec and an aperture between f/8-f/16, at ISO 100.
-Manual exposure must also be used, otherwise the camera will attempt to correctly expose the background using a shutter speed that’s much too slow.
+Manual exposure must also be used otherwise, the camera will attempt to correctly expose the background using a shutter speed that’s much too slow.
 Mastering lighting techniques is key to producing great macro shots.
 Experiment and you’ll soon learn which techniques and pieces of kit work best.

 Colleen’s top tips for lighting macro subjects